 Joeri: “After five years at Spark, I decided to leave not knowing what my next move would be.
 I completely accidentally stumbled into freelancing live.
 After a couple months I convinced Thijmen to go in the same direction”.

-Joeri: “1.5 years down the road working freelance ourselves, we wanted to launch a concept that lowered the barrier for insecure overachievers in the consulting or M&A rat race to pursue a life of more independence.
-And on the other hand, offer ambitious clients that don’t work with the Unilevers of this world the opportunity to work with these high performers in a more pragmatic and cost effective way”.
+Joeri: “1.5 years down the road working as freelance strategy consultant ourselves, we wanted to launch a concept that lowered the barrier for insecure overachievers in the consulting or M&A rat race to pursue a life of more independence.
+And on the other hand, offer ambitious clients that don’t work with the large consultancies of this world the opportunity to work with these high performers in a more pragmatic and cost effective way”.

-Why do you thinking Sweav grew so much faster than expected?
+Why do you think Sweav grew so much faster than expected?

 Joeri: “We found out that the latent need for flexible consulting or interim support by people with a background in strategy or M&A was much bigger than we expected.
 Especially within companies ranging from €50m to €1.5bn in revenue with a more pragmatic attitude.
 After we figured out how business development worked and who our ideal clients were, we were invited to more than 75 meetings with new clients in 5 months”.

-Thijmen: “Previously, clients tried to hire freelancers from their own network.
+Thijmen: “Previously, clients tried to hire freelance consultants and interim managers from their own network.
 However, this rarely works as people are usually already working on other projects and are therefore not available.
-With the scale Sweav currently has, we are always able to deliver.
+With the scale Sweav currently has, we are always able to deliver relevant candidates within a week.
 When clients works with us once, they keep coming back".